ServiceComposer/ServiceComposer.AspNetCore/README.md

 <sup><a href='/src/Snippets/BasicUsage/Startup.cs#L8-L23' title='Snippet source file'>snippet source</a> | <a href='#snippet-sample-startup' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-> NOTE: To use a `Startup` class, Generic Host support is required.

-- Add a new .NET 6 or later class library project, named `Sales.ViewModelComposition`.
+- Add a new .NET 6 or later class library project named `Sales.ViewModelComposition`.
 - Add a package reference to the `ServiceComposer.AspNetCore` NuGet package.
 - Add a new class to create a composition request handler.
 - Define the class similar to the following: